About these terms and conditions

 The payment will appear on your current account statement as Nationwide Fairer Share Payment.

-We will not make the payment in any other way and if you do not have an open Nationwide current account when we try to make the payment, you will not be eligible to receive it (see ‘Are there any other exclusions?’ above).
+We will not make the payment in any other way and if you do not have an open Nationwide current account when we try to make the payment, you will not be eligible to receive it (see Section 7 ‘Are there any other exclusions?’ above).

-How is the payment treated for tax purposes?
+9. How is the payment treated for tax purposes?

 The payment is taxable savings income.
 This means that it is treated in the same way as any interest you may earn on your savings account or current account.
 We are not required to deduct any tax from the payment, but we will report it to HM Revenue & Customs (HMRC).

-You may be liable to income tax on the payment, depending on whether the total amount of interest you have received in the tax year is more than your Personal Savings Allowance.
+You may be liable for income tax on the payment, depending on whether the total amount of interest you have received in the tax year is more than your Personal Savings Allowance.
 You can find out more about your Personal Savings Allowance at nationwide.co.uk/psa

 This tax information is based on our understanding of current law and HMRC practice applying to UK resident taxpayers.
 Current law and HMRC practice may change.
-For more information visit hmrc.gov.uk.
-Nationwide takes no responsibility for tax advice and if you are in any doubt, you should seek your own tax advice.
+For more information visit hmrc.gov.uk (opens in a new window).

-What if you do not want to receive the payment?
+10. What if you do not want to receive the payment?

-You will need to let us know by calling us on 0330 1239734, Monday to Friday between 9am and 5pm and Saturday between 9am and 2pm, or visiting us in branch no later than 7 June 2023.
+If you do not want to receive the payment for any reason, you can choose not to.
+You will need to let us know by calling us on 0330 1239734, Monday to Friday between 9am and 5pm, Saturday between 9am and 2pm or by visiting us in branch no later than 11 June 2024.

-Once you have chosen not to receive the payment, you will not be able to change your mind.
+Once you have chosen not to receive the 2024 payment, you will not be able to change your mind.

-Do we have the correct information about you?
+11. Do we have the correct information about you?

 We will decide whether you are eligible for the payment based on the information we hold about you and the products you have with us.